 Junior Consulting Team

 The RCDS is a non-profit political university group at the WiSo, which actively shapes university policy and competes in the university elections every year.
 The RCDS supports students during these times in order to make this phase as pleasant and productive as possible, such as with a digital information evening, and on social media i.e. Facebook and Instagram.
 On its social media channels the RCDS provides helpful videos, for example on how to register on Zoom.
-An introductory zoom meeting for more information about the RCDS will take place on May 07, 2020.
 Further details can be found in the Facebook event.

-The Infothek will start its digital service at the beginning of the semester.
-In order to continue to provide students with information and assistance and to offer its service as usual, the Infothek has started to work digitally too.
-The Infothek’s team can be reached Monday to Thursday (10.00 – 16.00) and Friday (10:00 – 13:00) via the following digital channels: via ZOOM (the link can be found on the Infothek website at www.infothek.wiso.fau.de) or via email (email@example.com).
+Due to the current situation, the Infothek is going back into digital operation.
+In order to offer the usual service and to provide students with information and help as usual, the Infothek team can be reached Monday to Thursday (09:30 – 15:30) and Friday (09:30 – 14:30) via the following channels: via ZOOM (the link can be found on the Infothek website at www.infothek.wiso.fau.de) or via email (firstname.lastname@example.org).
+The office at Lange Gasse is currently not open to the public.

 Service counter of the RRZE